I am delighted to offer this interview with a rising star of

 It’s tough to be a

-writer of historical fiction when faced with issues of r
+writer of historical fiction when faced with issues of religious

 intolerance, cruelty to animals, any kind of persecution.
 I’m a very liberal

 man.
-I can honestly say, I’m glad I was not born in the 16
+I can honestly say, I’m glad I was not born in the 16th century,

 which is an era defined as much by its injustice as its glamour.
 Yet I can’t